Data Types

 Decimal point Data Type

-When an input to the program is decimal, a variable should be declared with a decimal point to handle it.
+When an input is decimal, we should declare a variable with a decimal point to handle it.
 Decimal point declares only with the combination of numeric data type.
 The Decimal point declarations are two types -

 Real Decimal Point | Dot -